Indian Law Institute: History

-It was formally inaugurated by the President of India, Dr. Rajendra Prasad on 12 December 1957.
-Dr. A.T.
-Markose was the Founder Director of the Institute from 1957-1963.
-The Institute is an autonomous body registered under the Societies Registration Act, 1860, the Indian Law Institute has the requisite independence and academic freedom to carry out its objectives.
-The membership of the Institute is now nearly three thousand representing the persons interested in the study and advancement of law.
+It was formally inaugurated by the President of India, Rajendra Prasad on 12 December 1957.
+A.T.
+Markose was the founding director of the institute from 1957 to 1963.
+The institute is an autonomous body registered under the Societies Registration Act, 1860, the Indian Law Institute has the requisite independence and academic freedom to carry out its objectives.
+The membership of the institute is now nearly three thousand representing the persons interested in the study and advancement of law.

 Organisation and administration

 Governance

-Hon’ble Chief Justice of India is the ex officio President of the Institute.
-The Law Minister of Government of India & the Attorney-General for India are its ex officio Vice Presidents.
-Third Vice-President is elected by the members of the Governing Council, from among themselves.
-Judges of the Hon’ble Supreme Court of India and High Courts, prominent lawyers, Government officials and Professors of Law are represented in the Governing Council of the Institute.
+Hon’ble Chief Justice of India is the ex officio president of the institute.
+The Law Minister of the government of India and the attorney-general for India are its ex officio vice presidents.
+A third vice-president is elected by the members of the governing council, from among themselves.
+Judges of the Hon’ble Supreme Court of India and High Courts, prominent lawyers, government officials and professors of law are represented in the governing council of the institute.

-Dharmendra Singh Sengar, was Director of Indian Law Institute from July 2009 – August 2011.
-In 2013 Manoj Kumar Sinha was appointed the Director of the institute.
+Dharmendra Singh Sengar, was director from July 2009–August 2011.
+In 2013 Manoj Kumar Sinha was appointed director.

 Academics

-The Indian Law Institute has been granted Deemed University Status in 2004 vide Government of India, Ministry of Human Resource Development Notification No. F.9-9/2001-U.3 dated 29.10.2004.
+The institute has been granted deemed university status in 2004 vide the government of India, Ministry of Human Resource Development Notification No. F.9-9/2001-U.3 dated 29.10.2004.
 After that in 2005, the institute enrolled its first batch of L.L.M. and Ph.D. program, and later also started research based courses.

 Rankings

-Indian law Institute was ranked 18th in India in the National Institutional Ranking Framework (NIRF) law ranking in 2020.
+The institute was ranked 17th in India in the National Institutional Ranking Framework law ranking in 2023.

 Library

-The Institute's Library has more than 75000 titles and subscribes to 270 current legal periodicals.
-JILI is the law journal published by the Institute.
-ASIL contains surveys of leading reported court cases in India in a year and same are analysed by academicians and practitioners.
+The institute's library has more than 75000 titles and subscribes to 270 current legal periodicals.
+JILI is the law journal published by the institute.
+ASIL contains surveys of leading reported court cases in India in a year and same are analysed by academics and practitioners.

 Publications

 ILI publishes various books and two Journals.
-JILI(Journal of the Indian law Institute) is an international journal for academicians, researchers, advocates, judges etc. This is edited by Dr Jyoti Dogra Sood, Assistant Research Professor.
-It has another journal ILI Law review which is an online law journal specially for law students, though academicians, researchers, advocates, and judges may also contribute.
+JILI(Journal of the Indian law Institute) is an international journal for academics, researchers, advocates, judges etc. This is edited by Dr Jyoti Dogra Sood, Assistant Research Professor.
+It has another journal ILI Law review which is an online law journal specially for law students, though academics, researchers, advocates, and judges may also contribute.
 This is edited by Dr Anurag Deep, Professor of law, ILI.